cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

 As you can see from the composition overview above, the YAML in the different configuration files can be somewhat complicated, and that is only with a few of the bundle file types and a fairly simple set of configurations.
 Luckily, CloudBees CI Configuration as Code (CasC) for Controllers supports an export capability that allows you to export the current configuration from an existing controller.
 In this lab you will make configurations changes on your Ops controller and then use the export feature to copy new or updated configuration to the files in the Ops controller branch of your `ops-controller` repository.

 1. Navigate to the top level of your Ops controller - it will be in the folder with the same name as your workshop GitHub Organization name (lower-cased).
+2. You will see a folder named `controller-jobs` and within that folder there will be a GitHub Organization job named `cbci-casc-automation` which we will take a deeper look at in the next lab.
 2. At the top level of your Ops controller, click on the **Mange Jenkins** link in the left menu. ![Manage Jenkins link](manage-jenkins-link.png?width=50pc)
 3. On the **Manage Jenkins** page click on **Manage Plugins** under the **System Configuration** section. ![Manage Plugins link](manage-plugins-link.png?width=50pc)
 4. On the **Plugin Manager** screen, click on the **Available** tab and enter ***CloudBees Restrict*** into the search box.
 Then check the **Install** checkbox for the **CloudBees Restricted Credentials Plugin** and then click the the **Install without restart** button. ![Search for Plugin](search-plugin.png?width=50pc)